Bpopson11/hangman/README.md

 ## Known Bugs

 _The scorekeeping functionality does not work at this time.
-The score will fluccuate regardless of letter guess._
+The score will fluctuate regardless of letter guess._

 ## Technologies Used